stefanjudis/guardcat/README.md

 # GuardCat

 GitHub notifications can be overwhelming.
 I watch a lot of repos and would like to get notifications only for repos that match a given pattern.
-So let me introduce you to GuardCat – a simple helper utility to query the GitHub api for particular patterns.
+So let me introduce you to GuardCat – a simple helper utility to query the GitHub API recursively for particular patterns (and possibly more options later).

 ![A cat watching the Octocat](./logo.jpg "GuardCat logo")